-Water consumption is essential to our business operations, and we recognise the importance of using it responsibly.
-Nonetheless, the use of water at our operations does not generally put the local water supply under stress.
+We recognise the importance of using water responsibly which is essential for our business operations.
+Nonetheless, our operations do not generally put the local water supply under stress.

-In ensuring we do not waste water, we adopt practices to save water in our day-to-day operations.
-The Group also monitors its water consumption and puts in place measures and initiatives including installation of water-saving fittings and performing regular maintenance of our building and piping to avoid water wastage due to leakages.
-Leakages identified will also be addressed immediately.
+We adopt water-saving practices in our day-to-day operations.
+We monitor our water consumption and implement water-saving fittings and perform regular maintenance of our building and piping to avoid waste due to water leakages.
+Leakages identified will be addressed as soon as possible.